shivamydur/test/README.md

 4. Click either on "pwr.c" or "pwr.v" button
 5. Click on **timestamp** column header to sort by ASC or DESC

-Note:
+**Note:**
-Clicking multiple times on button "pwr.c" or "pwr.v" will toggle the button status and content in HTML table.
+1. Clicking multiple times on button "pwr.c" or "pwr.v" will toggle the button status and content in HTML table.
+2. See attachments (image) for sample output